Gordon Lithgow, Ph.D. on Protein Aggregation, Iron Overload & the Search for Longevity Compounds

 Heat shock protein

 A family of proteins produced by cells in response to exposure to stressful conditions.
-Heat shock proteins are expressed in response to heat as well as exposure to cold and UV light, during wound healing, and tissue remodeling.
+Heat shock proteins are expressed in response to heat as well as exposure to cold and UV light, and during wound healing and tissue remodeling.
 Many heat shock proteins function as chaperones by stabilizing new proteins to ensure correct folding or by helping to refold proteins that were damaged by cell stress. **A 30-minute 73ºC sauna session in healthy young adults has been shown to cause a robust and sustained increase in the production of heat shock proteins for up to 48 hours afterward**.
 Iguchi, Masaki, et al. "Heat stress and cardiovascular, hormonal, and heat shock proteins in humans." _Journal of athletic training_ 47.2 (2012): 184-190.
 Iguchi, Masaki, et al. "Heat stress and cardiovascular, hormonal, and heat shock proteins in humans." _Journal of athletic training_ 47.2 (2012): 184-190.

 Iron overload, also known as hemochromatosis, indicates accumulation of iron in the body from any cause.
 The most important causes are hereditary haemochromatosis (HHC), a genetic disorder, and transfusional iron overload, which can result from repeated blood transfusions.
 Affected individuals over the age of 40 or who have high serum ferritin levels are at risk for developing cirrhosis and have a higher risk of hepatocellular carcinoma as well.